Quansight-Labs/free-threaded-compatibility/docs/examples/asyncio.md

 # Web Scraping with asyncio

 Web scraping is the process of extracting useful data from websites, and it becomes especially challenging and time-consuming when dealing with hundreds or thousands of pages.
-Traditional synchronous scraping processes one page at a time, and is slow. asyncio allows us to take advantage of asynchronous I/O to scrape multiple pages concurrently, significantly speeding up the process but it is limited to a single core.
+The traditional synchronous approach scrapes only one page at a time and is slow.
+With asyncio, we can leverage asynchronous I/O to scrape multiple pages concurrently, which significantly speeds up the process; however, asyncio can only utilize a single CPU core.

-Modern computers often have multiple cores, but asyncio only takes advantage of a single core.
-However, with free-threaded Python, we can run multiple asyncio workers in threads to take advantage of all available cores.
+Modern computers have multiple CPU cores; yet, asyncio only takes advantage of a single core.
+However, with free-threaded Python, we can run multiple asyncio workers in threads to utilize all available cores.

+## Web scraping example with free-threaded Python

-This example demonstrates how to use free-threaded Python to run multiple asyncio workers in parallel, allowing us to scrape multiple pages concurrently across multiple cores.
+This example demonstrates how to use free-threaded Python to run multiple asyncio workers in parallel, allowing us to scrape numerous pages concurrently across multiple cores.

 It uses `aiohttp` for asynchronous HTTP requests and `bs4` for parsing HTML.
-The script scrapes Hacker News stories and their comments, demonstrating how to efficiently scrape a large number of pages using asyncio and free-threaded Python.
+The example script scrapes Hacker News stories and their comments, demonstrating how to efficiently scrape a large number of pages using asyncio and free-threaded Python.

-Install the required packages with:
+1. Install the required packages with:

 ```bash
 pip install aiohttp beautifulsoup4
 ```

-Code:
+2. Create the script file:

 ```python
 # scraper.py